istio/istio.io/content/help/ops/security/keys-and-certs/index.md

 Where `my-ns` and `my-sa` are the namespace and service account your pod is running as.

-If you want to check the keys and certificates of other service accounts, you can run the following command to list all secrets for which Citadel has generated a key and certificate.
+If you want to check the keys and certificates of other service accounts, you can run the following command to list all secrets for which Citadel has generated a key and certificate:

 {{< text bash >}}
 $ kubectl get secret --all-namespaces | grep istio.io/key-and-cert